microsoft/xlang/design_notes/XDN01 - A Strategy for Language Interoperability.md

 In xlang, language interoperability is achieved via a combination of language independent metadata, binary interface standards, language-specific projections, and a shared runtime.
-The interoperability enables bidirectional control & data flow among any number of programming language s within a process.
+The interoperability enables bidirectional control & data flow among any number of programming languages within a process.

 ### Common Type System